 - If you get lost in the medina, or you’re looking for a particular place, I found the best way was to screenshot a place on my phone and show it to a local.
 They are more than happy to guide you here and won’t charge you.

-The peaceful, friendly vibe, blue houses and epic mountain scenery made it’s way up to one of my favourite places in Morocco beyond a shadow of a doubt and should make it’s way up your bucket list too.
+The peaceful, friendly vibe, blue houses, and epic mountain scenery made their way up to one of my favourite places in Morocco beyond a shadow of a doubt and should make its way up to your bucket list too.